 While organizing a case cart full of hip replacement trays without warning I started crying.
 Leaning on the cart, I quickly pulled away from it because I was worried my tears might contaminate a tray.

 I did not sleep when I got home.
 I spent much of the day digesting everything and debating what I was going to do if Charlene sent me funeral information.
-After about 30 or so hours of contemplation I have come to the conclusion Reg’s death is:
+After about 30 or so hours of contemplation, I have come to the conclusion Reg’s death is:

 For such a simple word I don’t think I have ever grasped the true gravity of everything it could offer.
-“Unhappy” is seems sort of blanket word that can cover all non-positive emotion.
+“Unhappy” is seems sort of blanket word that can cover all non-positive emotions.
 “Depressed” always struck me as a very focused word.
 A single person is depressed.
 A situation can be depressing but it does not really express depth.
-A very happy person can encounter something depressing but the does not mean they cease to be happy.
+A very happy person can encounter something depressing but that does not mean they cease to be happy.